auth0/auth0-PHP/README.md

 If you have questions, the [Auth0 Community](https://community.auth0.com/) is a fantastic resource to ask questions and get help.

+## Input from Untrusted Sources

+If your application accepts input from untrusted sources (such as query parameters from HTTP requests) please ensure you are following best practices for data validation and sanitization.
+It is your application's responsibility to ensure any data provided to the SDK is valid and safe.
+For more information, see the [OWASP Data Validation Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Input_Validation_Cheat_Sheet.html).

 ## API Reference

 - [API Reference](https://auth0.github.io/auth0-PHP/)